flyptkarsh/uu_coding_challenge/README.md

   * The Mock API will also have to be running on port 49567

 ### Issues
-  * Had a bit of trouble with the API, the get request work to send back a response to my post request.
+  * Had a bit of trouble with the API, the get request works fine but it does not send back the expected responses to my post request.

   ~~~
     XMLHttpRequest cannot load http://localhost:49567/api/assistance-requests.
 Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'null' is therefore not allowed access.
 The response had HTTP status code 404.